-- DevOps: Specifying the source repository, coding language, redesign code or plan for backward compatibility, and the code deployment process following DevOps principles. - Configuration and secrets management: Using a key vault similar secrets management tools. - Azure landing zone: The environment that supports the reference deployments should address each of the following required design areas.
-If an item is not relevant, the partner must document the customer's decision to deviate from applying best practices. - o Implementing Identity & Access Management (IAM) and role-based access control (RBAC), data sovereignty and encryption, application security, and auditing. - Establishing a network architecture or retrofitting the existing deployment to separate out the network components of a hub for optimal performance and security. - Using security products, such as Azure security services, Microsoft 365 security, or other security solutions, to secure access to the data. - Using governance tooling to support cost optimization across the environment.
-After estimating the initial cost, setting budgets and alerts at different scopes to proactively monitor the cost. - o Using backup and recovery solutions to ensure data retention. - Meeting requirements for government regulatory compliance in the new environment, such as GDPR and HIPAA, and implementing them through multiple datacenter regions, as needed. - Showing that a monitoring solution to provide proactive remediation for the Azure environment is integrated into the customer's existing monitoring tooling, if appropriate. - Showing that visualization and alerting considerations for solutions are in place, where appropriate.
+The environment that supports the reference deployments should address each of the following required design areas below:

+- 1. Implementing Identity & Access Management (IAM) and role-based access control (RBAC), data sovereignty and encryption, application security, and auditing. - 2.
+Establishing a hub and spoke architecture or retrofitting the existing deployment to separate out the network components of a hub for optimal performance and security. - 3.
+Using security products, such as Azure security services, Microsoft 365 security, or other security solutions, to secure access to the data. - 4.
+Using governance tooling to support cost optimization across the environment.
+After estimating the initial cost, setting budgets and alerts at different scopes to proactively monitor the cost. - 5.
+Using backup and recovery solutions to ensure data retention. - 6.
+Meeting requirements for government regulatory compliance in the new environment, such as GDPR and HIPAA, and implementing them through multiple datacenter regions, as needed. - 7.
+Implementing a monitoring solution to provide proactive remediation for the Azure environment, to integrate with the customer's existing monitoring tooling, if appropriate.

+8. Showing that visualization and alerting considerations for solutions are in place, where appropriate.

-The partner should provide relevant solution design documents that address the preceding points for at least three (3) unique customers with Enterprise migration projects that were completed within the past twelve (12) months.
-Acceptable documentation:
+The partner must provide relevant solution design documents that address all the preceding points, for at least two (2) unique customers with migration projects that were completed within the last twenty- four (24) months.
+Special Note: If a design item above is not relevant to the customer, the partner must document the customer's decision to deviate from applying best practices.